 Welcome to Class 1 Squirrel!

 In Squirrel class your child will be learning through the Early Years Foundations Stage (EYFS) Curriculum.
-Our EYFS team are Mrs Fielding, Miss Langley and Mrs Jack.
+Our EYFS team are Mrs Fielding, Mrs Williams, Mrs Taylor and Mrs McCully.

 Please browse our learning jouney below to see what we have been up to in Squirrel class!